iantanzy/agentic-ai-workshop/website/lab1.md

 # permalink: /lab1/
 nav_order: 2
 --- -->
-# 🏦 Finance Agent: Prebuilt Agents and Tools
+# 🏦 HR Agent: Using Pre-built Agents and Tools

 ## Use Case Description